Grease Trap Services

 5 Highlights on Grease Trap Services

-• Scheduled Grease Trap Pumping — Our vacuum trucks pump and empty grease traps of all sizes, from small restaurant units to large commercial grease interceptors holding thousands of gallons.
-We haul all fats, oils, and grease (FOG) to licensed disposal sites.
+Our vacuum trucks pump and empty grease traps of all sizes, from small restaurant units to large commercial grease interceptors holding thousands of gallons.
+We haul all fats, cooking oil, and grease (FOG) – including used oil from fryers – to licensed disposal sites.

-• Full Interceptor Cleaning and Degreasing — Every service visit includes scraping the baffles, scrubbing the settling chambers, and flushing inlet and outlet pipes.
-We leave the trap clean, not just pumped.
+Every service visit includes scraping the baffles, scrubbing the settling chambers, and flushing inlet and outlet pipes to ensure the trap is clean, not just pumped.

-• Emergency Overflow Response — Clogged or overflowing grease traps shut kitchens down.
-Our technicians respond fast with hydro-jetting equipment and portable pumping units to get your operation back online.
+Clogged or overflowing grease traps shut kitchens down.
+Our technicians respond fast with hydro-jetting equipment and portable pumping units to help get your operation back online.

-• Preventive Maintenance Programs — Routine grease trap service on a monthly or quarterly cycle prevents FOG accumulation, drain backups, and costly sewer line repairs.
+Routine grease trap service on a monthly or quarterly cycle helps reduce FOG accumulation, decrease drain backups, and prevent costly sewer line repairs.
 We monitor trap conditions and adjust service frequency based on actual grease levels.

 Our Grease Trap Services: